Marker Training

 Conditioning Steps

-Bring your hands close to your face, under your chin.
+2. Bring your hands close to your face, under your chin (building engagement)

-When the dog looks at your hand/face, say your marker word THEN move your hand and give them a treat.
+3. When the dog looks at your hand/face, say your marker word THEN move your hand and give them a treat.
+SPEAK THEN MOVE

-Alternate between hands and between your continuation marker “Yes” and terminal marker “Free”.
+4. Alternate between hands and do clusters of the continuation marker “Yes” and terminal marker “Free”.

 Tips

-Make sure you ALWAYS reward them after you say the marker and you only mark once.
-You are creating a pattern that after the marker sound a treat comes, if they hear two “Yes” markers then a treat, then they hear one “Yes” then three “Yes” then a treat, there is no consistent pattern.
+• Make sure you ALWAYS reward them after you say the marker and you only mark once.
+You are creating a pattern that after the marker sound a treat comes.

 Reinforcement - Transfer of Value